dpanayotov/issue-cloner/README.md

 ## Outputs

 ### `issue_url`
-The URL of the cloned issue in the target repository.
+The URL of the cloned issue in the target repository, which can be accessed with ${{ steps.<step-id>.outputs.issue_url }} in your workflow file.

 ## Example Usage